m4n3dw0lf/pythem/README.md

    pythem> geoip 8.8.8.8

-[*] decode and encode	Decode or encode a string with choosen pattern
+[*] decode and encode	Decode or encode a string with a chosen pattern

   examples: